NagariaHussain/frappe_dynamic_og/README.md

 - [ ] Delete og image files on trash of document
 - [ ] Configurable fonts via Google Fonts
-- [ ] Update existing OG images on documents in bulk from OG Template form/API
 - [ ] Use something like [this](https://github.com/jonkemp/inline-css) to support style tags instead of manual inline CSS
 - [ ] Only update OG image based on fields used in HTML template
 - [ ] API to generate OG images dynamically
+- [ ] Queueing of image generation

 #### License